Batalhoti/QuattroBox/README.md

 * Filamentalist parts and box with identifications to facilitate assembly, thanks to Sinister for the tip

-* Button with a hole to adjust the Filamentalist, thanks to Ultra for the tip
+* Button with a hole to adjust the Filamentalist, thanks to Ulta for the tip

 * All parts are compatible with 255mm printers